Sunday, December 30, 2012

 James F. Moore, a systems theorist, applied this open system ecological model to business communities.
 In a 1993 article, Moore argued that successful contemporary corporations were changing from traditional, vertically integrated, competitive organizations to innovative, collaborative institutions working with partner organizations (suppliers, distributors, accessory-makers) as well as customers in co-evolving communities of common interest and purpose.
 In his view, successful corporations did not compete with each other so much as build business ecosystems.
 For an illustration he compared Apple's successful computer community with the older logic of the Tandy organization.
 Readers born before 1975 might remember the Tandy TRS-80, a popular personal computer from the mid-1980s that ceased manufacture.
 By contrast, Steve Jobs was said to have built not just computers but the business equivalent of a surviving ecological community.

-As I pointed out earlier in this blog, back in 1984 I published my thoughts on how music cultures behaved like ecosystems, with music in a musical community circulating like energy in an ecological community.
-But although I made an analogy to an ecosystem to describe worlds of musical activity, as Moore used it metaphorically ten years later to describe worlds of business activity, I did not publish an article and a book elaborating the concept.
+As I pointed out earlier in this blog, back in 1984 I published my thoughts on how music cultures were ecosystems, with music in a musical community circulating like energy in an ecological community.
+But although I made a comparison to a biological ecosystem to describe worlds of musical activity, as Moore used it ten years later to describe worlds of business activity, I did not publish an article and a book elaborating the concept.
 Ten years later, Moore did, and his remarkable work deserves further attention, which I will reserve for the next blog entry.

 Suffice it to say now that while Moore views business ecosystems as politically revolutionary, progressive and positive, those who think of them as closed systems regard them as dangerous manifestations of late capitalism.
 For another, as the word ecosystem becomes increasingly ubiquitous in public discourse, its meaning diffuses outside of its original and precise context in ecological science; and this must be taken into account in descriptions of communication among creatures—perhaps “ecological community” rather than ecosystem is a more worthy term, though the word “community” has problems of its own.